-What Causes ROP?
+What Causes Retinopathy of Prematurity?

 During pregnancy, blood vessels grow from the center of a developing baby's retina

-and bleeding into the eye.
+This can cause leaking and bleeding into the eye.

 ROP has no signs or symptoms when it first develops in a newborn.
 The only way

-How Is ROP Treated?
+How Is Retinopathy of Prematurity Treated?

-Some cases of ROP are mild and correct themselves, but others progress to scarring,
+Some cases of ROP are mild and correct themselves.
+But others progress to scarring,

 vision loss or blindness.